ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### HPKE Configuration Request {#hpke-config}

 Before the client can upload its report to the leader, it must know the HPKE configuration of each aggregator.
-See {{compliance}} for information on HPKE configuration algorithms.
+See {{compliance}} for information on HPKE algorithm choices.

 Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[aggregator]`